KittyGiraudel/site/_posts/2014-11-25-specificity-in-sass.md

 }
 ```

-...has **1 ID (type A)** selector, **2 class + 1 attribute + 1 pseudo-class (type B)** selector, and **3 element type (type C)** selectors, giving it a specificity of `1, 4, 3`.
+…has **1 ID (type A)** selector, **2 class + 1 attribute + 1 pseudo-class (type B)** selector, and **3 element type (type C)** selectors, giving it a specificity of `1, 4, 3`.
 We'll talk about how we can represent this accurately as an integer value later.

 ## The Specifics

 Now that we have our basic algorithm, let's dive right in to calculating specificity with Sass.
-In Sass 3.4 (Selective Steve), one of the major new features was the addition of many useful [selector functions](https://sass-lang.com/documentation/Sass/Script/Functions.html#selector_functions) that might have seemed pretty useless...
+In Sass 3.4 (Selective Steve), one of the major new features was the addition of many useful [selector functions](https://sass-lang.com/documentation/Sass/Script/Functions.html#selector_functions) that might have seemed pretty useless…

-..._until now._ (Okay, I'm sure people have found perfectly good uses for them, but still.)
+…_until now._ (Okay, I'm sure people have found perfectly good uses for them, but still.)

 First things first, let's determine what our API is going to look like.
 The simpler, the better.
 I want two things:

-* A **function** that returns specificity as a type map or integer, given a selector (string), and...
+* A **function** that returns specificity as a type map or integer, given a selector (string), and…
 * A **mixin** that outputs both a type map and an integer value inside the generated CSS of the _current selector's_ specificity.

 Great; our API will look like this, respectively: